magicsword-io/LOLDrivers/loldrivers.io/content/_index.md

 {{< column "mt-4">}}

 # Living Off The Land Drivers
 Living Off The Land Drivers is a curated list of Windows drivers used by adversaries to bypass security controls and carry out attacks.
 The project helps security professionals stay informed and mitigate potential threats.

 {{< tip "warning" >}}
 Feel free to open a [PR](https://github.com/magicsword-io/LOLDrivers/pulls), raise an [issue](https://github.com/magicsword-io/LOLDrivers/issues/new/choose "Open a Github Issue")(s) or request new driver(s) be added.
 {{< /tip >}}

 {{< tip >}}
 You can also get the malicious driver list via **API** using [CSV](api/drivers.csv) or [JSON](api/drivers.json).
 Sysmon users check out the pre-built [config](https://github.com/magicsword-io/LOLDrivers/blob/main/detections/sysmon/sysmon_config_vulnerable_hashes.xml).
 There is a also a [Sigma rule](https://github.com/magicsword-io/LOLDrivers/blob/main/detections/sigma/driver_load_win_vuln_drivers.yml) for SIEMs.
+If enjoyed this project you are going to love our sister project [LOLBAS](lolbas-project.github.io/), check them out!
 {{< /tip >}}

 {{< /column >}}